-Did you walk back to your computer after lunch to find your entire screen is upside down?
-You have fallen victim to one of the most common office gags, or you or your cat has accidentally hit some keys and flipped the screen.
+Did you walk back to your computer after lunch to find your entire Windows screen is flipped upside down?
+You have fallen victim to one of the most common office gags, or you or your cat has accidentally hit some keys and changed the orientation of the screen.
 Either way, these steps should set you back to a right-side up screen.

-The video card you have installed may also be controlling this type of setting.
-This is very rare, but on such occasions, there is usually a set of keys you can press on your keyboard to flip the screen, or a utility that runs in the taskbar that controls the setting.
+The video card software you have installed may also be controlling this type of setting.
+This is very rare, but on such occasions, there are usually a set of keys you can press on your keyboard to flip the screen, or a utility that runs in the taskbar that controls the setting.
 In most of these cases, the following steps will work:

 1. Right click the Desktop, then select “Screen resolution”

 2. Select the “Advanced settings” link.

 3. From here, options can vary depending on your video card.
 Check for anything that says “Orientation“, then change it to the desired setting.